bkatiemills/capacitive_touch/README.md

  - a ring of 16 neopixels (this is just for an example output; you can hook anything you want up to your capacitive touch sensing circuit).
  - a bunch of jumper wires
  - two double-sided alligator clips
- - 0.1 pitch male-male header pins if they aren't already
+ - 0.1 pitch male-male header pins if they aren't already soldered to your teensy
  - a USB cable with the right connections to connect your teensy to your laptop

 ### Prep